sajuptpm/jiocloud-docs/build_system.md

 1. Package build server contains a configuration file that tells it what external package and code repositories it should be monitoring for changes.
-When changes are detected, it build out new version of the updated packages.
+Jobs exist that pull in the current version of those repositories and run their unit tests.
+Once the unit tests are validated, the latest version of the set of external repositories is packaged as a single versioned repository.

 2. Package versioning system periodically (every 15 minutes by default) monitors the package build server for updates.
 When updates are detected,